-With the advent of artificial intelligence (AI), more and more organizations are using machine learning algorithms to make critical decisions that affect the lives of many people.
-However, the complexity and opacity of these algorithms can make it difficult to understand how such decisions are made.
-This is where the concepts of interpretability and explainability come into play.
+In the context of theartificial intelligence (AI), more and more organizations are implementing machine learning algorithms to automate strategic decisions that impact the lives of millions of people.
+However, the complex nature of these systems can compromise understanding of the underlying decision-making mechanisms.
+It is in this scenario that the concepts of interpretability vs explainability gain crucial relevance.

 What are Interpretability and Explainability?